Stakeholders' meet soon to discuss growth plans for auto industry: Javadekar | Business

 Now many countries which do not have this kind of facilities will send their vehicles to India instead of Europe or the US because the 11.3-km high speed track at Indore is the fifth largest in the world, but largest in Asia and more equipped than facilities in China and Japan, the minister said.

-''We will arrange a stakeholder dialogue very soon to think about both the topics -- further acceleration for high growth of the automobile industry and what is the way forward for fast tracking and fast growth of e-vehicles,'' the Heavy Industries and Public Enterprises minister said while inaugurating the Indore facility.
+''We will arrange a stakeholder dialogue very soon to think about both the topics -- further acceleration for high growth of the automobile industry and what is the way forward for fast tracking and fast growth of e-vehicles,'' the Minister for Heavy Industries & Public Enterprises said while inaugurating the Indore facility.

 Javadekar added that many ideas are floating around on e-vehicles and there are newer solutions coming up, ''so we will hold stakeholder consultation in both the areas very soon''.